casangi/casadocs/docs/tasks/task_defintent.rst

 *mode*

-   mode 'set' will replace the add a new intent selection and replace the selected data with the provided intents value mode 'append' will add the new intent selection to the existing selected data
+   mode ‘set’ will replace the selected data with the provided intents; mode ‘append’ will add the new intent selection to the existing selected data intents

 *outputvis*